raul5660/CrowesNest/README.md

 Then any instance of x.x.x.x will be replaced with "crowes" and "nest" and written to a script file.

 * You cannot run single instances of tools while multi host file is selected.
+*
+####Script File Selected (Cross tool scripting)
+CorwesNest now supports script generation capabilities for combining tools.
+* Just check the "Use cross tool scripting" check box and select or create a file youd like to export syntax to.
+Use .bat extension for batch scripts and .sh extensions for Bash shell scripts.
+* Now the export button will append any tool selected to the existing content of that file, allowing you to build workflow scripts with just a few clicks!
+* All scripting features mentioned before are supports for cross tool scripting.

 ###Folder Selection - The "Client Folder" button.
 Much like the scalable script generation functionality.
 CrowesNest allows you to select a directory for command that support output options or for use with standard output redirection.